utkarshsinghal28/Learning-git/README.md

 You can try to clone this repo by using this http link https://github.com/utkarshsinghal28/Learning-git.git or you can try to clone your own repo<br>
-Keep in mind this will clone the repo in the folder you run this command on by opening your termial there
+Keep in mind this will clone the repo in the folder you run this command on by opening your termial there And you need to change your termial in vs code from powershell to bash trust me it gives a lot of problem if you dont